-- a summary of the built asset's current use, including layout, occupation, utilisation and accessibility to members of the public; - 2. a summary of the project being undertaken; - 3. details of any protection measures already in place; - 4. documentation relating to: - a. the identification of any sensitive assets that will need to be removed and/or asset information that will need to be protected; - b. security risk assessment and mitigation; and - identification of information already in the public domain; - 5. where digital engineering techniques are going to be used in the public space's end of life, information security risk assessment and mitigation documentation; - 6. the security-related policies and processes for the implementation of the selected mitigation measures; - the policies and processes in place for identifying, and responding to, security breaches and incidents, including near misses; and - the policies and processes in place for monitoring, auditing, reviewing and updating security risk management processes.
+- a summary of the built asset's current use, including layout, occupation, utilisation and accessibility to members of the public; - 2. details of any protection measures in place; - 3. documentation relating to: - a. the identification of those particular assets that will need to be protected, including identification of those that are deemed critical; - b. security risk assessment and mitigation; - policies and processes for the implementation of security-related risk mitigation measures; - policies and processes for responding to security breaches and incidents; and - e. identification of information already in the public domain; - where digital engineering techniques are used in the built asset's operation, management and/or maintenance, information security risk assessment and mitigation documentation; - the policies and processes in place for identifying, and responding to, security breaches and incidents, including near misses; and - the policies and processes in place for monitoring, auditing, reviewing and updating security risk management processes.